Lucknow Police file FIR after video of namaz at Lulu Mall goes viral

 Chaturvedi also claimed that mall authorities did not allow him and other members of the Akhil Bhartiya Hindu Mahasabha to enter the premises.

+Later in the day, the Uttar Pradesh Police said that they have detained three persons for allegedly attempting to recite Sundarkand, a chapter dedicated to deity Hanuman from the epic Ramayana, inside the mall premises, according to ANI.

+“Three people of Hindu Samaj Party were detained from mall’s gate,” Additional Deputy Commissioner Police Rajesh Srivastava said.
+“Currently, the situation is peaceful.”

-Sameer Verma, the general manager of the mall, said that the establishment respects all religions, but added that no religious prayers were allowed there.
+Meanwhile, Sameer Verma, the general manager of the mall, said that the establishment respects all religions, but added that no religious prayers were allowed there.
 “We train our floor staff and security staff to keep an eye on such activities,” he said.